 Our Mission: "To protect the water resources of New York State by assisting local organizations and individuals through public dialogue, education, information exchange and collaborative efforts."

 With the assistance of the New York State Department of Environmental Conservation (DEC), NYSFOLA spearheaded the development of the Citizens Statewide Lake Assessment Program.

-Members of the NYSFOLA Board of Directors often serve on other lake-related advisory groups including the Northeast Aquatic Nuisance Species Panel, the New York State Invasive Species Task Force, the New York State Water Management Advisory Committee, and the North American Lake Management Society (NALMS) Board of Directors.
-NYSFOLA is an affiliate member of NALMS.
+Members of the NYSFOLA Board of Directors serve on other lake-related advisory groups including the Northeast Aquatic Nuisance Species Panel, the New York State Invasive Species Task Force giving a voice to all New York Lakes.

 LIKE us on facebook New York State Federation of Lake Associations, Inc. (NYSFOLA)